-The growing significance of meeting - or exceeding - customer demands for quality service has special implications for small businesses.
-It is in this arena that small companies can, in the least expensive way, set themselves apart from the competition by simply providing excellent customer service.
+The growing significance of meeting -- or exceeding -- customer demands for quality service has special implications for small businesses.
+Without much in the way of expense, small companies can set themselves apart from the competition by simply providing excellent customer service.

-In fact, a recent three-year study by the National Federation of Independent Business (NFIB) in Washington, D.C. showed that small businesses which put heavy emphasis on customer service were more likely to survive and succeed than competitors who emphasized such advantages as lower prices or type of product.
+In fact, a study by the National Federation of Independent Business (NFIB) showed that small businesses that put heavy emphasis on customer service were more likely to survive and succeed than competitors who emphasized such advantages as lower prices or type of product.

 In the smartest companies, asking questions and listening carefully to the answers is an important part of customer service.
 These firms train their employees to focus on what the customer is saying, then tailor products or services to meet customer needs.
 Says one corporate executive: "Knowing what's on the customer's mind is the smartest thing we can do."
 These words ring true for small firms as well.

 It is also cheaper than attracting new customers.
 According to the Customer Service Institute, 65% of a company's business comes from existing customers, and it costs five times as much to attract a new customer than to keep an existing one satisfied.